siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-onetest/overview.md

 ### Version 1.0.37

-* **Rebranding**: Name of the plugin has been changed from HCL OneTest to HCL DevOps Test..
+* **Rebranding**: Name of the plugin has been changed from HCL OneTest to HCL DevOps Test.

 ### Version 1.0.34